dotnet/arcade-services/README.md

 <Summary>
 :warning: :sweat: :boom:

-**This comes with a significant overhead of a possibility of leaving the int deployments in a broken or hung state, which then would require significant manual effort to undo the damage especially with the Service Fabric Clusters.
+**This comes with a significant overhead of a possibility of leaving the int deployments in a broken or non-responsive state, which then would require significant manual effort to undo the damage especially with the Service Fabric Clusters.
 This process should only be done if and only if absolutely necessary and after obtaining management approval.**

 </Summary>